Last Updated on November 3, 2022

 Although I learned to design using floral foam, I also learned how to design using chicken wire pillows as the base mechanic.
 We still use them in the shop today.

-The new floral pillow is actually a plastic cage inspired by the chicken wire pillow.
-It offers a way to securely arrange flowers without using floral foam, making it a more eco-friendly way to design on-trend freeform flower arrangements.
+The new floral pillow is a plastic cage inspired by the chicken wire pillow.
+It offers a way to securely arrange flowers without floral foam, making it more eco-friendly to design on-trend freeform flower arrangements.
 The 6″ Holly Heider-Chapple floral pillow is pictured here.

 How Do You Use a Flower Pillow?